cn0047/stash/ed/theory.md

 * Should a client have some kind of timeout for the RPC?
 * If the server malfunctions and raises an exception, should it be forwarded to the client?
 * Protecting against invalid incoming messages (eg checking bounds, type) before processing.

-#### Service Oriented Architecture

-SOA is less about how to modularize an application, and more about how to compose an application by integration of distributed, separately-maintained and deployed software components.

-In SOA, services use protocols that describe how they pass and parse messages using description metadata.

-Each SOA building block can be:

-* Service provider
-* Service broker
-* Service requester/consumer

-#### Microservices

-Microservices is a variant of the SOA architectural style that structures an application as a collection of loosely coupled services.
-It is modern interpretation of SOA used to build distributed software systems.

-Microservices-based architectures enable continuous delivery and deployment.

-Philosophy: Do one thing and do it well.

-The less well you understand a domain, the harder it will be for you to find proper bounded contexts for your services.

-Greenfield development is also quite challenging.
-So again, consider starting monolithic first and break things out when you’re stable.

-Many of the challenges you’re going to face with microservices get worse with scale.

-* Model Around Business Concepts
-  (use bounded contexts)
-* Adopt a Culture of Automation
-  (automated testing, deploy the same way everywhere, continuous delivery)
-* Hide Internal Implementation Details
-  (modeling bounded contexts, services should also hide their databases, consider using REST)
-* Decentralize All the Things
-  (teams own their services, align teams to the organization, prefer choreography over orchestration)
-* Independently Deployable
-  (coexist versioned endpoints, one-service-per-host)
-* Isolate Failure
-  (expect failure will occur anywhere and everywhere)
-* Highly Observable
-  (aggregate your logs, aggregate your stats)

-Anti-pattern - nanoservice,
-is a service whose overhead (communications, maintenance etc.) outweighs its utility.

 #### Code quality